abreits/ngx-signal-buckets/projects/ngx-signal-buckets/README.md

 It works close together with the [ngx-simple-serializer](https://github.com/abreits/ngx-simple-serializer) for the serialization and deserialization of classes and values.

 The signals inside of the signal buckets can also use an opinionated `update` method that internally uses [mutative](https://github.com/unadlib/mutative) to generate distinct updates.

+## SignalBucket

+TODO: describe how to use it:
+Create service that extends the root SignalBucket service and define properties that are initialized using the persistedSignal() method

+## PersistenceProviders

+TODO: describe the ones default available (localstorage, sessionstorage and server)

+describe how to create your own and which versions there are.